google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   valid STH in the log to ensure no new entries can be added without detection.
   This value MUST be provided in the form of a TransItem of type `signed_tree_head_v2`.
+  If a log is still accepting entries, this value should not be provided.

 [JSON.Metadata] is an example of a metadata format which includes the above elements.